neustar/idiomatic.js/readme.md

     Programs should be written in one language, whatever that language may be, as dictated by the maintainer or maintainers.

+# Knockout

+1. Keep DOM manipulation out of the view model.
+  - jQuery code or any other DOM interactino should be kept out of the view model to keep it easily testable.
+  - Use a custom binding where appropriate to perform DOM interactions

 ## Appendix

 ### Comma First.